ejmeitz/SimpleCrystals.jl/README.md

 to_xyz(fcc_crystal, raw"C:\Users\ejmei\Desktop\positions_fcc.xyz")
 ```

 To get the list of atoms in code you can use the `atoms` member variable.
 The code below will return the array of atoms that the to_xyz() function builds internally.
-AlLternatively, you can loop over the crystal object which will iterate through the `crystal.atoms` list.
+Alternatively, you can loop over the crystal object which will iterate through the `crystal.atoms` list.

 ```julia
 a = 5.4u"Å"